vxn09/https-github.com-vxn09-bioinformatics-rosalind/docs/ai_usage.md

 What I changed before committing: I just wanted to make sure I was understanding the question correctly.
 I tested the code I did in task 23.1 and then I tried the new code that Gemini generated and it proved my theory and percentage but the answer was still wrong
 How I verify correctness (tests, sample data): ended up restarting Colab and reuploading the file, reran the code starting from !pip install and finally it all worked!
 However, the answer was still wrong so I had to ask Gemini again like how can I read each code individually and I tested it on one of the datasets that I got wrong (dataset 5) and will test for new question.
 This was hard...I'm so sorry

+Tool/model & version: ChatGpt 5
+What I asked for: Week 5 assignment MAFFT in Colab Journal Snippet of prompt(s): Give me instructions to do an alignment using MAFFT in Colab" What I changed before committing: I did not do any changes but I did test out the code that was written before in the shared Colab journal
+How I verify correctness (tests, sample data): Did not test anything because Chat gave me the code but I was able to compare various ways to view my alignements.